MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 > [!IMPORTANT]
 > This topic covers deployment and configuration guidance for a public beta feature only currently available in Office 365 E5 and Advanced Compliance SKUs.

 Privileged access management allows more granular access control over privileged admin tasks in Office 365.
 It can help protect your organization from breaches that may use existing privileged admin accounts with standing access to sensitive data or access to critical configuration settings.
-After enabling privileged access management, users will need to request just-in-time (JIT) access to complete elevated and privileged tasks through an approval workflow that is highly scoped and time-bound.
-This gives the users just-enough-access (JEA) to perform the task at hand, without risking exposure of sensitive data or critical configuration settings.
+After enabling privileged access management, users will need to request just-in-time access to complete elevated and privileged tasks through an approval workflow that is highly scoped and time-bound.
+This gives the users just-enough-access to perform the task at hand, without risking exposure of sensitive data or critical configuration settings.
 Enabling privileged access management in Office 365 will enable your organization to operate with zero standing privilege and provide a layer of defense against vulnerabilities arising because of such standing administrative access.

 This topic will guide you through enabling and configuring privileged access management in your Office 365 organization and serve as a reference guide for requesting, approving, and managing the feature.